 The Cannabis Plant uses in early human history

 Cannabis plants are native to Central Asia and the Himalayan foothills.
-The plant had many uses, such as food, clothing, rope, medicinal, recreational, and spiritual purposes.
+The plant had many uses, such as food, clothing, rope, and medicinal, recreational, and spiritual purposes.
 Cannabis is a relatively new addition to western civilization, despite a long history of use in Asia.
 There was no trace of them in the western hemisphere until the sixteenth century.

 Cannabis was cultivated in the early 1600s in Jamestown for fibre.
 It appeared in the 1850s to treat neuralgia, tetanus, typhus, cholera, rabies and excessive menstrual bleeding.
 In the 19th and 20th centuries, cannabis was used as a medicine.
 The use of cannabis as medical treatment was abolished by social reform and anti-plant propaganda efforts.